Prime Fano $4$-folds with semi-free torus actions: Introduction

 \section{Introduction}

 The classification of smooth complex Fano varieties of a given dimension $n$ is a well-known problem in algebraic geometry.
 The classification is complete in dimensions at most $3$ \cite{I1,I2,MM}.
 A natural follow-up question is: which smooth complex Fano varieties can admit an effective action of an infinite algebraic group?
 This is also complete in dimension at most $3$ \cite{CPS,KPS}.
-Here, as in the general classification problem, knowledge of prime Fano $3$-folds with infinite automorphism group \cite{KPS} helps greatly with the general case \cite{CPS}.
-This is mainly due to a result of Blanchard, that states roughly that an extremal contraction $\rho: X \rightarrow Y$ is equivariant with respect to a connected group of transformations of $X$.

-The number of known smooth complex prime Fano fourfolds admitting torus actions is the same as in dimension $3$; there are $4$ examples.
+In dimension $4$, the number of known smooth complex prime Fano varieties admitting torus actions is the same as in dimension $3$; there are $4$ examples.
 In addition to the examples $\mathbb{P}^4,Q^4$, there are the exceptional examples $W_5,V_{18}$ (see \cite{PZ3}), both admitting an effective action of a two dimensional algebraic torus $\mathbb{C}^* \times \mathbb{C}^*$.
 Many fundamental results about the equivariant geometry of $W_5,V_{18}$ were given in \cite{PZ3}, natural subvarieties which are invariant by the automorphism group are studied.
 Prokhorov and Zaidenberg classified the possible automorphism groups of fourfolds in the family $V_{18}$ \cite[Theorem A]{PZ4}, there are four possibilities up to isomorphism: $GL_2 \rtimes \mathbb{Z}_2, (\mathbb{C}^*)^2 \rtimes \mathbb{Z}_{6}, (\mathbb{C}^*)^2 \rtimes \mathbb{Z}_{2}$ and $(\mathbb{C} \times \mathbb{C}^*) \rtimes \mathbb{Z}_2$.
 Contrastingly, $W_5$ is unique up to isomorphism \cite{Fu}, its automorphism group was describe by Piontkowski and Van de Ven \cite[Theorem 6.6]{PV}, it is a connected algebraic group of dimension $7$ with maximal torus having dimension $2$.

 Some results on smooth complex prime Fano $4$-folds having an action of a $2$-dimensional algebraic torus $\mathbb{C}^* \times \mathbb{C}^*$ with isolated fixed points were obtained in \cite{GLS}.
 When the number of fixed points is at most $6$; which holds for all known examples, a complete classification was given.
 This paper is concerned with the classification of smooth complex prime Fano fourfolds having a semi-free action of $\mathbb{C}^*$.
 An action of a group $G$ is called semi-free if the stabilizer of every point is either $G$ or $\{1_G\}$.
 The first main result of the paper is as follows, it is proved in Theorem \ref{fanomain}.